davidbenge/a2b-agency/README.md

 "label": "Brand Registration Disabled"
 "code" : "com.adobe.a2b.registration.disabled"
 "description" : "when an admin disableds a brand registration this event is thrown"

+Update your .env with the provider id returned by `aio event provider create` `AIO_AGENCY_EVENTS_REGISTRATION_PROVIDER_ID=fefcd900-fake-fake-fake-1b9ff1c5d0ac`

+## Asset Synch Events
+`aio event provider create`
+"label": "A2B Asset Synch"

+### Events to create
+`aio event eventmetadata create <provider id>` "label": "New Asset Published"
+"code" : "com.adobe.a2b.assetsynch.new"
+"description": "Asset that has never been synched before is coming over for the first time"
+todo: event body

+`aio event eventmetadata create <provider id>` "label": "Asset Updated"
+"code" : "com.adobe.a2b.assetsynch.update"
+"description": "Asset that has been synched before has changed"
+todo: event body

+`aio event eventmetadata create <provider id>` "label": "Asset "
+"code" : "com.adobe.a2b.assetsynch.delete"
+"description": "Asset that has been synched before has been deleted"
+todo: event body

+These events will be published to the BRAND and also echo'ed localy for secondary in house systems use

+### Asset Synch Setup
+Using the AEM Assets Author API subscribe `https://your_adobe_developer_project.adobeioruntime.net/api/v1/web/a2b-agency/assetsynch-event-handler` to the following events.
+This is done in the Adobe Developer Console.
+[See setup documentation](https://experienceleague.adobe.com/en/docs/experience-manager-learn/cloud-service/aem-apis/openapis/setup)
+Asset deleted event - aem.assets.asset.deleted
+Asset metadata updated event - aem.assets.asset.metadata_updated